 Common causes of premature ejaculation include:

-- Psychological strain such as lack of self-esteem, stress, anxiety, depression and problems with your sexual partner.
+- Psychological factors such as lack of self-esteem, stress, anxiety, depression and problems with your sexual partner.

 - Being in the early stages of a relationship or with a new partner, particularly if it's been a long time since you last ejaculated.

 - Medical conditions such as prostate disease or an underactive thyroid.
 PE can also be associated with erectile dysfunction.

 - A lifestyle which involves using recreational drugs or drinking too much alcohol.

 It is also important to consider that your PE may be caused by multiple factors.
-For instance, you may find it originates as a physical condition which then causes you emotional stress, leading to further sexual dysfunction.
+For instance, you might find that it starts as a physical condition which can cause you emotional stress, leading to further sexual dysfunction.

 What should I do if I suffer from premature ejaculation?

 There are several different types of treatment for PE, ranging from counselling to prescription medicines such as Priligy.
-If you have found yourself ejaculating too quickly during sex, and would like to change this, then it is probably a good idea to think about what might be causing the problem, before seeking the appropriate treatment.
+If you've found yourself ejaculating too quickly during sex, and you'd like to change this, then it's probably a good idea to think about what might be causing the problem, before seeking the appropriate treatment.